Lamb Symbolism in the Bible: Passover to Revelation

 John 1:29 – “The next day John saw Jesus coming toward him and said, ‘Look, the Lamb of God, who takes away the sin of the world!'”

-He doesn’t say “a lamb of God” or “another sacrificial lamb.”
-He says “the Lamb of God.”
-The definitive one.
+He doesn’t call Jesus a lamb of God or another sacrificial lamb.
+He calls Him the Lamb of God.
 The ultimate sacrifice.
-The one every other lamb pointed toward like arrows on a treasure map.
+The one every other lamb had been pointing toward.

 1 Corinthians 5:7 – “For Christ, our Passover lamb, has been sacrificed.”